-Understanding the relationship between dysphagia (difficulty swallowing) and GERD, and how GERD may progress to Barrett's esophagus is the first step toward getting the right care.
-Early detection and treatment of Barrett's esophagus may also reduce your risk of progressing to esophageal adenocarcinoma (EAC), a form of esophogeal cancer.1,2
+Understanding how GERD may progress to Barrett's esophagus is the first step toward getting the right care.
+Early detection and treatment of Barrett's esophagus may also reduce your risk of progressing to esophageal adenocarcinoma (EAC), a type of esophageal cancer.1,2

 GERD or chronic acid reflux affects up to 40% of U.S. adults.1 To understand your risk, fill out our symptom tracker and discuss with your doctor.TRACK YOUR SYMPTOMS >

-Up to 26.5% of people with chronic GERD may develop Barrett's esophagus in their lifetime.6
+Up to 26.5% of people with chronic GERD may develop Barrett's esophagus in their lifetime.4

 Barrett’s esophagus is the primary risk factor for esophageal adencarcinoma (EAC) and can increase a person’s risk by 50 times or more.8 Cancer may occur when the abnormal cells involved in Barrett’s esophagus engage in rapid and uncontrolled growth and invade the deeper layers of your esophagus.

-Of those diagnosed with EAC, 82% will die within 5 years of diagnosis9 and the incidence of EAC continues to increase.10,11
+Of those patients diagnosed with EAC in the U.S., 82% will die within 5 years of diagnosis.9 The incidence of EAC continues to increase.10,11